AklimaRimi/QS_World_Ranked_Universities_Life_Science_Medicine/ReadMe.md

 # Conclusion

 This entire project is for `Data Analysis`.
 It's suitable for beginners.
 This project can be executed by anyone.
 Due to the webdriver's extensive website trip, data collection takes a lengthy time.
-If you face any problem feel free to comment.
-You can `Support` me by giving a `Star`.